Take the Pain out of Data Collection

-Of course, building and expanding an NLP library comes with its own challenges.
+Of course, building NLP corpus and expanding an NLP library comes with its own challenges.
 In this article, we’ll explore what’s involved in the data collection process, discuss the features of a high-quality corpus, and look at some of the key challenges involved with building one.

-What is a Corpus in NLP?
+What is a Corpus in an NLP Library?

 A corpus is a collection of authentic text or audio organized into datasets.
 ‘Authentic’ in this case means text written or audio spoken by a native of the language or dialect.
 A corpus can be made up of everything from newspapers, novels, recipes and radio broadcasts to television shows, movies and tweets.